 18: No sudden moves!
 Think before you brake, is there anyone right behind you?
 Think before you turn, use clear signals, look back, in both directions.
 And don’t stop just after turning; what if a car comes flying around that corner?

 19: Group size.
 The ride leader will determine the group size.
-Less than ten is preferred, larger groups should leave a gap to assist overtaking traffic.
+Less than eight is preferred, larger groups should leave a gap to assist overtaking traffic.

 ON THE ROAD – OTHER RIDERS & RISKS

 20: Collisions with other riders.
 Don’t overlap your front wheel with the rear wheel of the bike in front.
 If you cannot see ahead, keep a gap in case the rider in front suddenly brakes.
 Be careful uphill: if the rider in front gets out of the saddle, they will slow momentarily and you could clip their wheel.

 21: Bad road surfaces.
 Point out potholes to the rider behind you and/or shout ‘HOLE’.
 Shout if you see gravel, oil or bad surfaces.
 Wet roads can be slippery and when turning on a suspect surface, try to keep your bike upright.
 Use ‘compact hand signals’.

 22: Horses.
 Alert horse riders by calling ‘BIKE’ as you approach.
 Horses and their riders are easily panicked by bikes suddenly appearing, unless they have some warning.
 Lookout also for other animals.